 Second, let’s take you to Banao Lake.
 Sagada also claims ownership of this, however, the locals of Besao assert that it is within their ancestral domain.
 Different stories surround the lake.
 However, I’ll let the locals share them to you.
 Grasses and forests surround it, giving it a verdant and serene view.
 Swimming is not advisable on the lake due to its murky waters.
 Occasionally, herds of cows and carabaos roam along its banks.

 Third, there’s the Gueday Agriculture Stone Calendar.
-This is one of the most enigmatic artifacts in the Cordillera region.
+This is one of the most enigmatic artifacts in the Cordillera region and among the endearing cultural tourist spots in Besao.
 It portrays the accurate scientific outlook of the locals in the cycles of weathers, heavenly bodies, and especially agriculture.
 Literally, this served as their guide during the early days.
 When the sun’s rays strikes the tip of the stone, for instance, the locals would start planting rice.
 The phenomenon usually happens on September 30, coinciding with their celebration of the Linapet Day.

 There’s More: Behold Besao’s Majestic Falls